- The Ballad Of Frankly And Joni

 The second of the two love songs from the first side of “Bringing it all back home” is infinitely more complex than “She Belongs To Me”.
 While musically it seems to be straightforward, the lyrics (and indeed the very title, … Continue reading

 At times I think there are no words but these to tell what’s true.
 The problem with the CD version of “Bringing in all back home” is that if you have never owned the LP you don’t quite get the … Continue reading

 There can be few opening chord sequences as distinctive as Dylan’s minor-4th, 5th, Tonic sequence which opens “Idiot Wind”.
 And there can be few opening lines to a song as distinctive as “Someone’s got it in for me, they’re printing … Continue reading

 Numerous reference books suggest that Jokerman is one of Dylan’s masterpieces.
 A great poetic adventure that encapsulates everyone and everything from Ode to a Nightingale by John Keats (1884) to… well, anything you like.
 All mixed with a mature and … Continue reading

 The Theme Time radio programmes resulted in at least one album: a double sided affair which includes “Don’t Take Everybody to be your friend” by Sister Rosetta Tharpe and the Sam Price Trio.
 Recorded in 1947 when Dylan must have … Continue reading

-And so, Isis.
-So revered that the longest running Dylan magazine is named after the song.
-But why – what is it in Isis that is so powerful, so overwhelmingly important in terms of the Dylan genre?
-Certainly it is … Continue reading
+By Tony Attwood Isis.
+A song so revered that the longest running Dylan magazine is named after the song.
+But why – what is it in Isis that is so powerful, so overwhelmingly important in terms of the Dylan genre? … Continue reading

 Below in the review of this song that I wrote in 2008.
 After that is an additional commentary added in March 2013.
 Changing of the Guards: first track on Street Legal, failed to make it as a single (presumably because … Continue reading